 Use incense during meditation

 You can use incense to create an environment that will promote relaxation and focus.
-Here are some suggestions and recommendations:
+Here are some suggestions and recommendations on the best incense for meditation:

 Frankincense: Frankincense is thought to elevate the mental state and induce a sense of deep peace and relaxation.
 It is also thought to be helpful in reducing stress and anxiety, inducing feelings of well-being, and promoting inner calm.
 Additionally, it has been traditionally used for spiritual enhancement and meditation.